The street names of

 1950 The new Publix Market building on Edgewater Drive was approved, and the Boy Scouts made plans for a new home on city-owned property in the rear of the Princeton Elementary School.

 1952 A year of tremendous growth for College Park.
 The College Park National Bank was announced with a capital of $250,000, located at Edgewater Drive and Vassar St. Edgewater High School officially opened, with keys to the building presented to Principal O.R.
 Davis.
 The College Park Branch Post Office was approved.
 College Park celebrated with an Open House Celebration on October 1 to honor the opening of the new bank and the school.
 Merchants offered special bargains and a parade was staged.
 More than 7,000 people visited the bank on opening day, and $660,000 was deposited in accounts!
-That same year Ardsley Manor, Inc., a corporation composed of John and William Demetree, bought 80 acres to develop the residential area in a quarter-million dollar program.
+That same year Ardsley Manor, Inc., a corporation composed of Jack and William Demetree, bought 80 acres to develop the residential area in a quarter-million dollar program.

 1953 Water Street was changed to Peachtree Road.